From Dark Corner to DOT-COM:

 "less wired" citizens are less likely to work with computers, they

-are less likely to use them, even if they are provided through kiosks in
+are less likely to use them, even if they are provided through kiosks in malls,

 Earlier this paper noted that some proponents of OLV